ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 # Security Considerations {#sec-considerations}

-DAP aims to achieve the privacy and robustness security goals defined in
+DAP aims to achieve the privacy and verifiability security goals defined in
 {{Section 9 of !VDAF}}.
 That is, an active attacker that controls a subset of the Clients, one of the Aggregators, and the Collector learns nothing about the honest Clients' measurements beyond their aggregate result.
 At the same time,